JuliaMolSim/DFTK.jl/docs/src/guide/parallelization.md

 | large            |    2  |    4  |     4 |

-Note, that this picture is likely to change in future versions of DFTK and Julia as improvements to threading and parallelisation are made in the language or the code.
+Note, that this picture is likely to change in future versions of DFTK and Julia as improvements to threading and parallelization are made in the language or the code.